nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](images/edit_dish_name_sequence_diagram.png)
 This Sequence Diagram shows how the `EditDishNameCommand` class functions.

-Currently the User is able to edit the following:
+Currently, the User is able to edit the following:
 * Dish Name
 * Dish Wastage Weight
 * Ingr Name